patternfly-java/patternfly-java/CONTRIBUTING.md

 Now your updates are in your GitHub repo, you will need to notify the project that you have code/docs for inclusion.

- * Send a pull request, by clicking the pull request link while in your repository fork
+ * Send a pull request by clicking the pull request link while in your repository fork
  * After review a maintainer will merge your pull request, update/resolve associated issues, and reply when complete
- * Lastly, switch back to main from your topic branch and pull the updates
+ * Lastly, switch back to the main branch from your topic branch and pull the updates

 ```bash
 git checkout main